larryhastings/big/README.md

 <dl><dd>

-A lightweight, high-performance text-oriented log object intended for debug-print-style use.
+A lightweight, high-performance text-oriented thread-safe log object intended for debug-print-style use.
 To use, create a `Log` instance, then call it to log messages: